Chart Color Schemes

 Quakers Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 25 projects that could impact the area.
-Notable ones include Akuna Vista, Sultonesi Estate, Nirimba Education Precinct Expansion, and Securing Our Water Supply - Quakers Hill to Prospect.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects likely affecting this region.
+Notable projects include Akuna Vista, Securing Our Water Supply - Quakers Hill to Prospect, Securing Our Water Supply - Quakers Hill to Prospect (Purified Recycled Water Scheme), and Sultonesi Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.